Lesson Worksheet: Comparing Groups by Counting up to 10 Mathematics • Kindergarten

 - BCharlotte and Daniel have the same amount.

-Emma is going to make a bead string.
+Amelia is going to make a bead string.
 She uses a ten frame to plan how many beads she will need.

 How many green beads will her string have?